Sauceforge/Saucery/Saucery.NuGet/README.md

 8. Finds `PackageReference` entries.
 9. Skips packages in the effective exclusion list.
 10. Resolves the next available version using `NuGet.Versioning`.
+11. Applied the `--versions-behind` ceiling when specified, skipping packages already at or beyond it.
-11. Updates the `.csproj` while preserving its encoding and BOM.
+12. Updates the `.csproj` while preserving its encoding and BOM.
-12. Optionally updates the project's own `PackageVersion`.
+13. Optionally updates the project's own `PackageVersion`.

 ---